lukasz-glen/ERC721id16/README.md

 There are two implementations, ERC721id16LazyMint and ERC721BatchMint.
 But you can create your own.
-Both implementation assumes that a total supply is given at the constructor.
+Both implementations assume that a total supply is given at the constructor.

 ## ERC721 Mini